 About the Course

 In the final year of the course there is a major project in the area of instrument engineering.
-Graduates will be able to design, develop and implement measurement and control systems.
-Graduates will also be able to manage, evaluate and critically analyse complex instrumentation and process control installations.
+Students will be able to design, develop and implement measurement and control systems.
+Students will also be able to manage, evaluate and critically analyse complex instrumentation and process control installations.
 The course is presented through a mix of formal lectures and practical sessions.

 Is this a Science course or an Engineering Course?

-This is a multi-disciplinary course with a mix of science and engineering modules.
-This broad base provides graduates with a skill-set that provides a wide range of employment opportunities and the ability to adapt to rapidly changing technologies.
+While the qualification is that of a science degree (BSc), graduates find employment in a range of scientific and engineering roles.
+This is a multidisciplinary course with a mix of science and engineering modules.
+This broad base provides graduates with a skill set that provides a wide range of employment opportunities and the ability to adapt to rapidly changing technologies.

 What level of Mathematics is recommended?